 Stitching leaves every seam in your tent pocked with hundreds of tiny needle holes through which water can pass.
 Before the advent of seam taping, many outdoors-goers applied water-resistant oils or wax along the seams to reduce the risk of leaks but these days advances in technology spare us the trouble of lubing up our seams on an annual basis, with most 2-4 season tents on the market using some type of taped seam.

 Seam taping happens during the production process by applying a thermoplastic tape to the seam under heat and pressure, in effect melting the tape over the seams to form a hydrophobic, water-tight seal.

 Sadly, taping seams at home is a particularly tricky business and requires a specialized machine that will melt the tape whilst leaving the fabric intact.
 That said if your taped seams wear down or fray over time you can easily renew the seal with a silicone or urethane-based sealant*, both of which can be purchased online or in outdoor stores.

 *Be sure to use the correct sealant for your tent fabric: silicone-based sealants (like Gear Aid Seam Grip SIL) should be used on silicone-treated tents and urethane-based sealants (like Gear Aid Seam Grip FC) on polyurethane(PU)-treated tents.

-Types of Taped Seam
+Types of Taped Seams

 This means that only certain seams or parts of seams are sealed, usually those located in the most vulnerable or leak-prone areas of your tent.
 (These are also known as “common fail seams.”)
-As a general rule, this type of seal-seaming is fairly shoddy and should be avoided if you wish to have the best weather protection available.
+As a general rule, this type of seal seaming is fairly shoddy and should be avoided if you wish to have the best weather protection available.

 As the name suggests, tents with fully taped seams use tape on every seam throughout the tent and, as such, are the most leak-proof.